 - iwi and hapū groups, incorporated societies, and community groups.
 It is generally expected that groups are incorporated or a trust.
 The fund is not available to individuals.

 Before applying for funding the group must either:

-- already be engaged in the proceedings by being a party to the case – when the case is before the Environment Court
+- already be engaged in the proceedings by being a party to the case – when the case is before the Environment Court or higher courts

 - have lodged a submission with the Environmental Protection Authority – when the Minister for the Environment has directed the matter to a board of inquiry or if it is a proposal of national significance to the Environment Court